 Many cat owners struggle with keeping their cats from eating their houseplants.
 The instinct of cats is to nibble on grass, or anything green really, to supplement their diet with vital nutrients, aid in digestion, and reduce hairballs.
 Many cat owners may be tempted to let their cat go outside and eat grass from the yard, but many people treat their yards with chemicals and pesticides, which can make your cat ill or even kill it.
 The good news is you can grow your own grass for your cat right in your own home without pesticides or other chemicals.
-Whether you’re just looking for cat grass seed, or a full kit to get you started, we have reviews of the 10 Best Cat Grass Seeds and Kits in 2021 for you.
+Whether you’re just looking for cat grass seed, or a full kit to get you started, we have reviews of the 10 Best Cat Grass Seeds and Kits in this year for you.

 SmartCat Kitty’s Garden is our pick for the best overall cat grass.
 The seeds in this kit are a blend of wheat, oat, barley, and rye so your cat will get a nice variety in its diet.
 The kit comes with compact soil pellets that are placed in each compartment and filled with a few ounces of warm water.
 Once the water is absorbed by the soil, remove about a teaspoon of soil from each compartment, add the seeds, and then cover them back up.
 In a few days, you’ll see sprouts and before you know it, you’ll have a planter full of grass for your cat.
 This kit comes with a decorative wood box that is weighty enough to keep cats from knocking it over or pulling the cat grass out of the container.
 It’s important to remove any excess water from the bottom tray in the planter to prevent mold and fungal growth.
 Moisten the soil daily to keep the garden damp for optimum grass growth.